350 Legend vs 5.56 | Is 350 Legend a Multi-Purpose AR-15 Round?

 The rifle’s standout feature is its 16" Gunner Profile Barrel, coated with nitride for increased durability and corrosion resistance.

-This barrel length, coupled with a 1:16 twist rate, is perfectly suited for the heavier 350 Legend bullet.
-This combination ensures that the bullet is stabilized effectively, maintaining the necessary velocity for the best possible terminal ballistics.
+This barrel length and a 1:16 twist rate are perfectly suited for the heavier 350 Legend bullet.
+This combination ensures the bullet is stabilized effectively, maintaining the necessary velocity for the best possible terminal ballistics.

 350 Legend vs 5.56 | 350 Legend Upper